 to be politically correct when mocking Trump -- had two positive effects.

 The joke reminded Americans of the Trump campaign's possible collusion with Russian intelligence to influence our 2016 presidential election.
 And it reinforced Colbert's profile as a fearless comedian who will not hold back when going after a president he feels is failing to lead.

-Kimmel and Colbert followed other comedians who made headlines last weekend for taking direct aim at the current President.
+Kimmel and Colbert followed other comedians who made headlines for taking direct aim at the current President.
 "The Daily Show's" Hassan Minhaj performed at the White House Correspondents' Dinner, where he used comedy to remind Americans about Trump's travel ban on Muslim-majority countries, calling Trump, "the orange man behind the Muslim ban

 And Samantha Bee in her TBS prime-time special

 used comedy to remind us of Trump's history of sexism as well as his issues with telling the truth, joking that reporters need to be commended for fact-checking Trump "as if he some day may get embarrassed."

 And, of course, "Saturday Night Live" has been nothing short of fantastic in its comedic takedowns of Trump and his administration.
 Alec Baldwin's Trump has so unnerved Trump that just a week before being sworn in as the 45th President, he was tweeting

 "SNL's" role in the comedy resistance has seen it rewarded with its highest ratings